 Conversations are threaded by subject, with a Quick Reply button for replying to a message in-line.
 Click the small looping arrow icon, and a reply field will pop out, which makes it easy to respond to a specific message in a thread without losing your place.
 Composing a new message or "full" reply takes place in a separate window, much like Apple Mail.
 You can drag and drop your attachments into this window, with full support for iCloud's Mail Drop link sharing.

 Snooze email directly from your inbox so that it appears at a more relevant time, which you can define within Airmail's preferences.
 Turn your messages into to-dos or memos using Airmail's built-in organizer in two clicks or using a keyboard shortcut.
 The organizer lives at the bottom of the sidebar and looks and feels just like an inbox for your schedule.

 Airmail pricing: Free for many features; paid plans from $2.99/month.

 Best Mac email client for collaboration on emails

 Spark is a desktop email client that brings Gmail-like features to Outlook, iCloud, Yahoo!
 Mail, Exchange, and IMAP email accounts (with support for Gmail too, of course).
-It includes a smorgasbord of conveniences, like the ability to snooze an email for later with a click and smart sorting of your inbox into categories like "Personal," "Notifications," and "Newsletters."
-Get follow-up reminders for emails you've sent, and organize your life using the built-in Calendar tool.
+It includes loads of convenience features, like the ability to snooze an email for later with a click and smart sorting of your inbox into categories like Personal, Notifications, and Newsletters.
+You can even get follow-up reminders for emails you've sent, and check when you're free with the built-in calendar tool.